Cup-Of-JavaScript/javascript-react-intro/Assignments.md

 # JavaScript React Intro Assignments
+All assignments are based on React functional components.

 # Ex.
 1: Dollar Food Store
 The React Component is our building block when creating React applications.
 This assignment focuses on the architecting (structuring) our React web pages using simple React components.